 No one can see your value as a person if you don’t value yourself first.
 And taking care of yourself, when done from a place of non-neediness, is what demonstrates that you value yourself.

 Now, there’s a fine line between taking care of yourself for the right and wrong reasons.
-If you do these things in order to get others to like you, you’ve already lost (that’s needy behavior, remember?).
-You should take care of yourself because you genuinely want to be a healthy, intelligent, well-rounded individual for the sake of being a healthy, intelligent, well-rounded individual that values your own self-worth over what others think of you.
+If you do these things I outline below in order to get others to like you, you’ve already lost (that’s needy behavior, remember?).
+You should take care of yourself because you genuinely want to be a healthy, intelligent, well-rounded individual for the sake of being a healthy, intelligent, well-rounded individual who values your own self-worth over what others think of you.

 Think of it this way: people won’t love you until you love yourself.